nightscout/nightscout.github.io/docs/nightscout/platform.md

 * Can use a native Northflank MongoDB database ($)

 **Cons**:
-* The Nightscout address generated for your site is impossible to remember, you can fix this with a [DNS service](/nightscout/dns)
+* The Nightscout address generated for your site is impossible to remember

 +++
 Follow [these instructions](/vendors/northflank/new_user.md) to build your Nightscout site in Northflank.